-11 Best Ways to Get Rid of Dry, Flaky Skin
+11 Ways to Get Rid of Dry, Flaky Skin

 Though it may seem difficult to treat dry skin, it doesn't have to be.
 Adding moisture back into the skin and reducing flaky patches is simpler than you may think.
 With these steps, your skin will both look and feel more hydrated.

-One tip to applying foundation is to use a damp sponge.
+When it comes to applying foundation, one tip I can offer is to use a damp sponge.
 This technique allows a small amount of extra moisture to be added to the skin.
 It also allows the makeup to go on very smoothly over dry patches and allows for a very even application.
 The sponge I use is a less expensive version of the Beauty Blender.
 I purchased my sponge at TJ Maxx for a much cheaper price.
 Just make sure to clean your sponge as necessary.

 Though those with dry skin may think that an exfoliator causes their skin to become even drier, it is important to use an exfoliator.
 Exfoliators should not be used daily or extremely often, but they are important for preventing excess dry skin from building up.
 Make sure to use a gentle exfoliator that is not too abrasive and use a gentle hand when applying the exfoliator.
 Make sure to moisturize directly afterwards.